Do I need A Lawyer?

 Clerk’s Role in Small Claims Court Actions

-The clerk at the courthouse can be an excellent resource for your case.
+We recommend contacting the Runnels County court clerk before proceeding down to the courthouse to file your action.
 The clerk is knowledgeable at all of the procedures and will be able to inform you of any specific local procedures for Runnels County.
 We recommend calling the clerk’s office to ensure the courthouse is open.
-Also, while the clerk can answer questions about procedures, the clerk cannot give legal advice.
+Remember, the court clerk is trained to assist with procedural questions, but is not able to give legal advice.